guillaumeboehm/Nordzy-hyprcursors/README.md

 > To install hyprcursors alongside xcursors give the `--hyprcursors` option to the install script
 > example: `./install.sh --hyprcursors`
 ### Archive file
-Alternatively, you can use the tar.gz files located in the archive folder or in the release section and extract them to the adequate directory.</br>
+Alternatively, you can use the tar.gz files located in the release section and extract them to the adequate directory.</br>
 For local installation (recommended):
 ```
 tar -zxvf Nordzy-cursors.tar.gz -C $HOME/.icons/